 Solicitor Duffie Stone said that the decision to bar Murdaugh came after “this weekend [when] some of the accusations had taken place at the firm and he entered into rehab,” told the News Observer, who added that this move was “simply a way to formalize the ending of a relationship that really has not been in effect since 2019.”

-On Friday, Murdaugh announced he’d resigned from the law firm started in 1910 by his great-grandfather, known today as Peters Murdaugh Parker Eltzroth Detrick, after a forensic accounting audit and additional verification from the South Carolina Bar apparently showed that he had misappropriated funds; Murdaugh’s resignation as a result of embezzlement was confirmed by his attorney, Jim Griffin.
+On Friday, Murdaugh announced he’d resigned from the law firm started in 1910 by his great-grandfather, known today as Peters Murdaugh Parker Eltzroth Detrick, after a forensic accounting audit and additional verification from the South Carolina Bar allegedly showed that he had misappropriated funds; Murdaugh’s resignation was confirmed by his attorney, Jim Griffin.

 The firm did not disclose how much money was missing.
 However, sources in the South Carolina legal community told The New York Times that the amount was believed to be in the millions.

 Then, on Saturday afternoon, Murdaugh was hospitalized with a superficial gunshot wound to the head.
 Reports indicated that he was changing a tire on his car along Old Salkehatchie Road in Hampton County when he was shot by unidentified suspects.
 This account of the shooting has not been confirmed by authorities.
 On Monday, Murdaugh announced that he would be entering a rehab facility.

 “The murders of my wife and son have caused an incredibly difficult time in my life,” he said in a statement obtained by The Island Packet.
 “I have made a lot of decisions that I truly regret.”

 Murdaugh went on to say that he had resigned from the law firm and asked for prayers that he’d be able to “rehabilitate myself and my relationships.”